puppetlabs/puppetdb/documentation/connect_puppet_apply.markdown

         terminus: facter
         cache: puppetdb_apply

 This is necessary to keep Puppet from using stale facts and to keep the `puppet resource` subcommand from malfunctioning.
-Note that the `puppetdb_apply` terminus is specifically for `puppet apply` nodes, and differs from the configuration of Puppet masters using PuppetDB.
+Note that the `puppetdb_apply` terminus is specifically for `puppet apply` nodes, and differs from the configuration of Puppet Servers using PuppetDB.